-Having a baby, child or adolescent who does not feed or eat well is a worrisome, frustrating, confusing and at times, medically concerning problem.
-We at the SOS Feeding Solutions at STAR Institute understand how hard it is to live with a child who doesn’t eat well.
+Having a baby, child, or adolescent who does not feed or eat well is a worrisome, frustrating, confusing and at times, medically concerning problem.
+We at The Feeding Clinic at STAR Institute understand how hard it is to live with a child who doesn’t eat well.
 We specialize in assessing and treating all of the reasons why infants and children won’t eat.
 Our focus is on helping you as Parents teach your child to eat a wide variety of nutritious foods in order to support their best growth.

-If you are not sure if your infant or child needs to be seen at the SOS Feeding Solutions at STAR Institute, download one or both of the following checklists and circle the issues your child has.
+If you are not sure if your infant or child needs to be seen at The Feeding Clinic at STAR Institute, download one or both of the following checklists and circle the issues your child has.
 If you circle 3 or more Problem Feeder challenges or Red Flags on either flyer, your infant/child/adolescent may benefit from an assessment of their feeding/eating issues.

-STEP 1 = arrange for an Intake Phone Call with one of the Feeding Team members by calling the STAR Institute directly at 303-221-7827 and asking for a Feeding Intake, OR complete an Intake request form.
-One of the STAR staff will call you to schedule your one hour, free Intake Phone Call.
+STEP 1 = arrange for an Intake Phone Call with one of the STAR Institute team members by calling directly at 303-221-7827 and asking for a Feeding Intake OR complete an Intake request form.
+One of the STAR Institute staff will call you to schedule your one hour, free Intake Phone Call.

-STEP 2 = during your Intake Phone Call, you and the Feeding Team member will discuss the type of evaluation that will be best for your child and your family.
+STEP 2 = during your Intake Phone Call, you and the STAR Institute team member will discuss the type of evaluation that will be best for your child and your family.

 Feeding Assessment Options at STAR Institute

-1. A Whole Team Feeding Assessment begins with all 5 members of the Team spending two hours with you and your child, watching a meal and working with you both in our gym.
-This time is used to look all the physical and developmental reasons for why your child may not be feeding, eating or growing well.
+1. A Whole Team Feeding Assessment begins with all 5 members of the Team spending two hours with you and your child, watching a meal, and working with you both in our gym.
+This time is used to look at all the physical and developmental reasons for why your child may not be feeding, eating, or growing well.

 The assessment time is then followed by a three-hour Feedback session with just parents and one of our Team Members.
 This is an opportunity to talk about in detail, the Team’s findings and recommendations for treatment and to tailor them to you and your child’s needs.

-Feeding Therapy at SOS Feeding Solutions at STAR Institute is referred to as coming to “Food School.”
+Feeding Therapy at The Feeding Clinic at STAR Institute is referred to as coming to “Food School.”
 The Feeding Therapists are Food School Teachers and our job is to help infants and children learn how to eat better.
 But it is not just children who are in Food School.
 Parents in our program are an active part of every Food School Meal/Session.